Skip to content

 R

 RAW file Thermo Fisher's native LC-MS file format (.raw).
-The input to every LEAF workflow.
+Targeted LEAF runs also accept .mzml and .mzml.gz.

 RetentionTime / RT When a compound elutes from the LC column, in minutes.
 LEAF uses the expected RT to know where to look for each metabolite.